rajeshv23/twydev.github.io/_posts/2020-04-13-javascript-compendium.md

 - we are using the new class inheritance syntax as intended by ES6 specs.
 - we do not cause unintended corruption to our program by accessing prototype delegation.
 - if a problem cannot be solved using class features, then defer to a higher level workaround, such as changing design pattern, to approach the problem, instead of hacking it by using other JavaScript language features.

+#### ES6 Class

+- `class` keyword creates a function by defining the function prototype in a block.
+- `constructor` defines the signature of a function with the same name as the `class`.
+- Class methods are non-enumberable by default.
+- Calling the `class` function must be made with `new` keyword.
+- Class definitions will not be hoisted, therefore they must be defined before usage.
+- Class definitions do not create a Global Object property.
+- **Class can be perceived as a macro to automatically populate prototype.**

+#### EXTENDS and SUPER

+- `class Child extend Parent` essentially establish a prototype delegation link from a "child" class prototype to "parent" class prototype.
+- Calling `super` in the child constructor method is synonymous to calling the `Parent()` constructor method.
+- Calling `super` in any child class method is synonymous to calling `Parent.prototype`.
+- `super` is therefore not limited to "classes", and can be used for object literals.
+- `extends` similary allows us to extend native types.
+- **Most Importantly, SUPER is statically bound at declaration, and not dynamically bound, like THIS**.
+- The default subclass constructor, if not defined, will actually call the parent constructor via `super(args)`.
+- In ES6, `this` cannot be accessed by subclass constructor, until `super()` is called, as the context of an instance is initialized by the parent constructor.

+#### STATIC

+Besides linking between subclass prototype and parent class prototype, the child function object is also prototype linked to the parent function object (two separate and parallel prototype chains).

+`static` methods declared by the parent class will not be added to function prototype, but is still available to child class through the above mentioned function object prototype chain.

 ### ES6 Function Definition Shorthand